eudp/telegram-chatgpt/README.md

 ## Setup

-- You need to have installed [ChatGPT](https://github.com/acheong08/ChatGPT) in your maschine.
+- You need to have installed [ChatGPT](https://github.com/acheong08/ChatGPT) in your machine.
 - `npm i`
 - Get your Telegram token and put it in the .env file.